Nedbank Cup Wrap: SuperSport United edge Maritzburg United, Orlando Pirates starlet dazzles for Venda FA

 All Stars, who are campaigning in the Motsepe ABC League, took a 1-0 lead through Ngoanamello Rammala in the 19th minute as he converted from the spot-kick after the visitors were awarded a penalty.

-However, the hosts managed to level matters through Orlando Pirates loanee Simiso Bophela to make it 1-1 in the 41st minute with Rudzani Thabo providing the assist and the score was level at half-time.
+However, the hosts managed to level matters through Orlando Pirates loanee Simiso Bophela, who was a constant threat to the All Stars defence throughout the game, to make it 1-1 in the 41st minute with Rudzani Thabo providing the assist.
+The score was level at half-time.

 Venda looked to take the lead for the first time on the day after the restart.
 However, All Stars contained the National First Division side in the second-half and the game ended in a 1-1 draw in regulation time and extra-time followed.